webpack/webpack.js.org/src/content/configuration/resolve.md

 modules: ["node_modules"]
 ```

-If you want to add a directory to search in that takes precedences over `node_modules/`:
+If you want to add a directory to search in that takes precedence over `node_modules/`:

 ``` js
 modules: [path.resolve(__dirname, "src"), "node_modules"]